saezlab/pypath/README.rst

 The module ``pypath.curl`` provides a very flexible **download manager** built on top of ``pycurl``.
-The classes ``pypath.curl.Curl()`` and ``pypath.curl.FileOpener`` accept numerous arguments, try to deal in a smart way with local **cache,** authentication, redirects, uncompression, character encodings, FTP and HTTP transactions, and many other stuff.
+The classes ``pypath.curl.Curl()`` and ``pypath.curl.FileOpener`` accept numerous arguments to deal in a smart way with local **cache**, authentication, redirects, uncompression, character encodings, FTP and HTTP transactions, and many other stuff.
 Cache can grow to several GBs, and takes place in ``~/.pypath/cache`` by default.
 If you experience issues using ``pypath`` these are most often related to failed